Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/extensions.md

 Running `file flag.txt` shows that `flag.txt` is a `.png` file instead of a `.txt` file. `exiftool` also indicates that the file type is `PNG`.

 >[!question] PicoCTF Hint: How do operating systems know what kind of file it is?
 (It's not just the ending!
->By running `hexedit flag.txt`, we can also see that the file signature of `flag.txt` is the file signature of a _png_ file.
+>By running `hexedit flag.txt`, we can also see that the file signature of `flag.txt` is indeed the file signature of a _png_ file.

 Hence, we can run `cp flag.txt flag.png` to give this file the correct file extension.
 Opening this file using the GUI allows us to see the flag in plaintext.